Alexander-Yakubovich/magento-plugin/README.md

 * If you don't see **Unlimint** - please reinstall the plugin again

-9. The Unlimint Magento 2 plugin was successfully installed.
+9. The Unlimint Magento 2 plugin was successfully installed

 ## Unit tests (optional)

-For execution unit tests in Magento plugin, run the command in the console:
+For execution unit tests in **Magento** plugin, run the command in the console:

  `php ./vendor/phpunit/phpunit/phpunit ./app/code/Cardpay/Core/Test/Unit`